jerryagenyi/pcr/ubuntu-server-complete-guide.md

 ### SSH Configuration

 Securing SSH is essential as it's often a primary target for attackers.
-Each security measure addresses specific vulnerabilities:
+This process should be done in a specific sequence to avoid locking yourself out of the server.

+#### Step 1: Initial SSH Security Configuration

 ```bash
 # Open the SSH server configuration file for editing
 sudo nano /etc/ssh/sshd_config
 ```

-Make these security-focused changes and understand their purpose:
+Make these initial security changes and understand their purpose:

 - **Change default port**: `Port 2222`
   - *Why*: Reduces automated attacks targeting the default SSH port (22)